aloistr/perl-sweph/README.md

 The SwissEph perl module is based on earlier work up to 2008 by Rüdiger Plantiko, see http://www.astrotexte.ch/sources/swe_perl.html (in German)

-Dieter Koch at Astrodienst took over in 2008 and maintained the module for Astrodienst's internal use since, until 2020.
-It was made available for download sind 2009, in https://www.astro.com/ftp/swisseph/src/
+Dieter Koch at Astrodienst took over in 2008 and maintained the module for Astrodienst's internal use, until 2020.
+It was made available for download since 2009, in https://www.astro.com/ftp/swisseph/src/

 In July 2021, the module was migrated to Github by Alois Treindl, and it is now maintained on GitHub.